psathyrella/partis/docs/output-formats.md

 | gl_gap_seqs        |  list of germline sequences with gaps at shm indel positions (alignment matches qr_gap_seqs) `[per-seq]`
 | qr_gap_seqs        |  list of query sequences with gaps at shm indel positions (alignment matches gl_gap_seqs) `[per-seq]`
 | duplicates     |  list of "duplicate" sequences for each sequence, i.e. sequences which, after trimming fv/jf insertions, were identical and were thus collapsed. `[per-seq]`
-| tree           |  simulation only: newick-formatted string of the true phylogenetic tree
+| tree           |  simulation only: newick-formatted string of the true phylogenetic tree (inferred trees are included in `tree-info`, in order to accomodate multiple trees inferred by different methods)
-| tree-info      |  inferred tree-related information from various methods (e.g. LONR and local branching index), including associated inferred trees
+| tree-info      |  inferred tree-related information from various methods (e.g. local branching index/ratio), including associated inferred trees

 The following keys are available in the dictionary in memory, but not written to disk by default (can be written by setting `--extra-annotation-columns key_a:key_b`):